Shawn Bradley: Dallas Mavericks (1997–2005)

 Bradley embraced yet another "fresh start" with a new franchise.
 With increased playing time in Dallas, Bradley posted some of the best numbers of his career.
 In a game against the Clippers, he tied his career high by scoring 32 points—the most ever by a center in the history of the Mavericks franchise.
 He also added a season-high 16 rebounds in that same contest.
 He finished the year with averages of 13.2 points and 8.4 rebounds per game—breaking career highs set during the previous season.
 But most importantly, Bradley provided strong defense in the paint that Dallas had been lacking before his arrival.
 In fact, Bradley finished the year as the top shot-blocker in the entire league, averaging 3.4 swats per contest.
 It was the first time any Mavericks player had ever led the NBA in any statistical category.

-And yet, Bradley continued to be plagued by maddening inconsistency that defined his entire professional career.
+And yet, Bradley continued to be plagued by the maddening inconsistency that defined his entire professional career.
 During the 1997–98 season, Dallas coach Jim Cleamons experimented by bringing Bradley off the bench in several games (instead of his usual role as starter).
 In one particular game, it paid off in a major way: Bradley totaled 22 points, 22 rebounds, and a career-high 13 blocked shots in an April contest against the Trail Blazers.
 Bradley became the fifth NBA player to record at least 20 points, 20 rebounds, and 10 blocks in a single game, and the first to do so off the bench.
 The previous players to record a 20–20–10 game with points, rebounds, and blocks were Kareem Abdul-Jabbar, Elvin Hayes, Hakeem Olajuwon, and Shaquille O'Neal.
 Bradley finished the year with a team-record 214 blocked shots; his average of 3.3 per game ranked third in the NBA.

 Bradley played 7 more seasons in the league, remaining with the Mavericks until his retirement in 2005.
 Over that span, his playing time slowly declined, mainly due to some injuries and constant juggling of the team's lineups and rotations by coach Don Nelson.
 In particular, Bradley's offensive role became very limited, but he remained an imposing defensive presence.
 In fact, in the 2000–01 season, he broke his own team record by blocking 228 shots for Dallas—the highest total in the NBA that year.
 The Mavericks emerged as a perennial playoff contender, mostly due to the rise of star players such as Dirk Nowitzki and Steve Nash, but Bradley's defense made a significant contribution.
 He finished his career with averages of 8.1 points, 6.3 rebounds, and 2.5 blocks in 23.5 minutes of action per game.